Cross processing slide film with AGFA PRECISA CT

 In general E-6 film processed in C-41 shows a lower contrast and has muted colors.

-How does you do cross processing?
+How do you do cross processing?

-In the following I will show you my recently cross processed color negative film.
+In the following I will show you my recently cross processed color positive film.
 I used an expired AgfaPhoto CT precisa and took an Olympus XA camera which is my favorite travel camera.
 It's a small, lightweight 35mm rangefinder camera with a fast f/2.8 35mm lens which gives really sharp images.

 How you can see in the pictures that these have a very dominant green look and a high contrast.
 I like the first picture of Lübeck very much.
 The sky looks extreme dark and in comparison to the houses has a nice contrast.
-Also the greenish color completes in a surreal look.
+Also, the greenish color completes in a surreal look.

 The picture on the left side is from the mentioned first cross processed slide film.
 Contrary to the AgfaPhoto you can see for the Fuji Sensia 200 film a color shift to red and also a strong contrast.